Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

 \subsection{Efficiency Analyses of CHCF (RQ2)}

-In this subsection, we evaluate the computation time cost of our CHCF as compared to three state-of-the-art MTL framework-based methods, NMTR, EHCF and GHCF.
-In our experiments, all the models are trained on a single NVIDIA GeForce GTX TITAN X GPU for fair comparison on the efficiency.
+In this part, we evaluate the computing time of the proposed CHCF in comparison to three state-of-the-art MTL framework-based methods, NMTR, EHCF and GHCF.
+All these approaches are trained on a single NVIDIA GeForce GTX TITAN X GPU for a fair comparison of the efficiency.

-In Table \ref{tab:eff}, we report the running time of each epoch and total training during the training phase of each compared approach.
+In Table \ref{tab:eff}, we show the running time of every epoch and total training during the training phase of each compared approach.
 It is observed that CHCF could achieve better performance than NMTR.
 The reason is that our model integrates multiple types of behaviors into low-rank matrix learning, and shares the same interaction scores for different behaviors, which greatly increases the computational efficiency.
 GHCF improves the performance with its complex GCN architecture, with the cost of low efficiency.
-Although we lose in the cases when comparing with efficient EHCF, we think that the speed-up of EHCF is based on its simple regression loss, which is proved hard to distinguish different preference strengths in implicit data.
-Above all, our CHCF still exhibits competitive model scalability due to the comparable time complexity and great performances.
+Although we lose in the cases when compared with efficient EHCF, we think that the speed-up of EHCF is based on its simple regression loss, which is proved hard to distinguish different preference strengths in implicit data.
+Above all, our CHCF shows a competitive model scalability because of the comparable computational complexity and great performance.

-We also study the training process of the efficient method EHCF and our three CHCF methods.
-Figure \ref{fig:loss} demonstrates the state of each method at embedding size $64$ on datasets.
-Note that besides training loss, we only show the results on HR@100 and NDCG@100 metrics.
+Furthermore, we study the learning process of the efficient method EHCF and our three CHCF methods.
+Fig. \ref{fig:loss} shows the state of every approach with embedding size $64$ on two datasets.
+Note that besides training loss, we merely report the performance in terms of HR@100 and NDCG@100.
 For other metrics, we have a similar observation.
 From the figure, although the loss of EHCF converges faster, it cannot well fit the multi-behavior scenario and leads to low performance.
 Compared with EHCF, the initial training losses of CHCF models are huge but they decrease quickly and converge to small values.
 Moreover, our framework CHCF consistently achieves better performance in terms of HR and NDCG, which further demonstrates the superiority of our framework.
 Lastly, we find that complex models (e.g., LightGCN) do not influence the convergence of CHCF.
 In other words, our CHCF framework is a generalized learning framework, which promises empirical convergence.